MichielVanwelsenaere/HomeAutomation.CoDeSys3/docs/FunctionBlocks/FB_OUTPUT_DIMMER_MQTT.md

     - `T_On_Max`: start limitation, defaults to 0ms.
     - `T_Dimm_Start`: reaction time to dim, defaults to 400ms.
     - `T_Dimm`: time for a dimming ramps, defaults to 3s.
-    - `Min_On`: minimum value of output DIM at startup, defaults to 50.
+    - `Min_On`: minimum value of output OUT at startup, defaults to 50.
-    - `Max_On`: maximum value of output DIM at startup, defaults to 255.
+    - `Max_On`: maximum value of output OUT at startup, defaults to 255.
     - `Soft_Dimm`: if TRUE dimming begins after ON and at 0.
     - `Dbl_Toggle`: if TRUE the output DBL is inverted at each double-click, defaults to FALSE.
-    - `Rst_Out`: if input Rst is TRUE, ouput DIM is set to 0, defaults to FALSE.
+    - `Rst_Out`: if input Rst is TRUE, ouput OUT is set to 0, defaults to FALSE.

 - PublishReceived: callback method called by the callbackcollector when a message is received on the subscribed topic by the callbackcollector.